 Influence on Teenagers

 A lot of teenagers are stressed by school and their social lives; being introduced to drugs and alcohol, by either their peers or what they read and watch, can open the doorway for them try these unhealthy methods to alleviate that stress.
 Stress is not always the case however.
-Peer pressure can also play a big role in the development of these habits.
+Peer pressure can also play a big role in the development of teenage substance abuse.
 Peer pressure is constantly being reinforced by recurrences of drug and alcohol use in movies and television.
 Drugs in pop culture gives kids an “image” that is very appealing and cool.
 Society’s standards of acceptance revolve around our cultural influences, and with popular artists referencing or using drugs it has become somewhat ordinary for teens to try them out.
 Some artists even use drug street names like Molly, Mary Jane or reefer in their music, inadvertently teaching about them.
 Certain television and movie characters even try to justify drug usage by stating that it enhances awareness, expands mental boundaries, or just make it look enjoyable or cool.